aryn-ai/sycamore/docs/source/sycamore/connectors/opensearch.md

 ## Reading from OpenSearch

-In addition to the `os_client_args` and `index_name` arguments above, reading from OpenSearch takes in an optional `query` parameter, which takes in a dictionary using the OpenSearch query DSL (further information is given here: https://opensearch.org/docs/latest/query-dsl/).
+In addition to the `os_client_args` and `index_name` arguments above, reading from OpenSearch takes in an optional `query` parameter, which takes in a dictionary using the OpenSearch query DSL (further information is given [here](https://opensearch.org/docs/latest/query-dsl/)).
 Note that if the parameter is not specified, the function will return a full scan of all documents in the index.

 ```